honeypotio/searchspot/README.md

 * Rust
 * ElasticSearch 2.x (1.6+ [here](https://github.com/honeypotio/searchspot/tree/es-1.6))

 Our target is Rust Stable.
-However, you can use Rust Nightly too by passing `--features nightly --no-default-features` to cargo.
+However, you can use Rust Nightly too by passing `--no-default-features` to cargo.

 Setup
 -----